MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 There are two ways to make new Teams available to users in Azure Virtual Desktop:

 - As part of a full desktop or
 - As an individual application with RemoteApp.
-Learn more on RemoteApp see: [Publish applications with RemoteApp in Azure Virtual Desktop portal](/azure/virtual-desktop/publish-applications?tabs=portal#publish-microsoft-store-applications)
+Learn more: [Publish applications with RemoteApp in Azure Virtual Desktop portal](/azure/virtual-desktop/publish-applications?tabs=portal#publish-microsoft-store-applications)

 You can publish new Teams using the Windows shell:appsFolder location using this format: